 Your ‘what’ is what gives your readers this clarity.
 It gives them context and tells them what to expect, and this prepares them to read what comes next, which is your ‘why’.

-*Note – This doesn’t mean you say “This chapter is about XXX”; there are more interesting ways to do this.
+*Note – This doesn’t mean you say, “This chapter is about XXX”; there are more interesting ways to do this.

 After ‘what’ comes ‘why’.
 In the context of your chapter, the ‘why’ is why the topic is important (this often includes benefits to the reader, as well as how it fits into the overall structure of what you’re teaching).

-Now I know Simon Sinek has made a big splash with his ‘start with why’ TED talk, book and more.
-And, in certain cases, I agree with him – a strong ‘why’ is far more compelling than giving a whole lot of technical specifications.
+Now I know Simon Sinek has made a big splash with his Start With Why TED talk, book and more.
+And, in certain cases, I agree with him.
+A strong ‘why’ is far more compelling than giving a whole lot of technical specifications.
 However, when it comes to your chapter structure, I generally find it works best when your ‘why’ comes second.

 When you’re doing a business pitch or introducing yourself to someone, your ‘why’ can be a powerful way to start.
-However, one of the reasons this works is because your pitch or introduction is likely to only go for a few minutes, which means you will still get to your ‘what’ fairly quickly, giving your listeners the essential context they need to understand your ‘why’.
+However, one of the reasons this works is because your pitch or introduction is likely to only go for a few minutes, which means you will still get to your ‘what’ fairly quickly, giving your audience the essential context they need to understand your ‘why’.

 When writing a chapter, you don’t usually have the same restrictions.
-You could write for thousands of words and, if you start with ‘why’, you could potentially go on for pages and pages about why what you’re talking about is so important, and your readers will still have no idea what you’re talking about!
+You could write for thousands of words and, if you start with ‘why’, you could potentially go on for pages and pages about why what you’re talking about is so important, and your readers will still have no idea what you’re talking about.
+Yikes!
 This leads to frustrated readers who are more likely to put down your book than keep going.

 The ‘why’ in your chapter is usually where you include case studies and examples, as these are proof of the benefits, or why what you’re teaching is so important.